kkaempf/Ordnung-UI/doc/datamodel.md

 A file has some more attributes:

-* name
+{
-  As explained above, minus the extension.
+  name: "As explained above, minus the extension.",
-* extension foreign_key
-  like .doc, .jpg, or .mp3; without the dot
+  extension: foreign_key //  like .doc, .jpg, or .mp3; without the dot
-* directory foreign_key
-  list of path components, like: "Pictures","Family"
+  directory: foreign_key //  list of path components, like: "Pictures","Family"
-* md5
-  checksum
-* size
+  md5: <checksum>
-  file size in bytes
+  size: <file size in bytes>
-* ctime
-  file creation time
-* mimetype foreign_key
+  ctime: <file creation time>
-  on import, the file is checked by its extension and a detailed mimetype is stored
+  mimetype: <foreign_key> //  on import, the file is checked by its extension  and a detailed mimetype is stored
-* tags
-  tbd
+  tags: [<tag>, ...]
+}
 ----

-File
-- id: Int primary_key
-- name: String
-- md5: String
-- size: Int
-- ctime: Date
-- has_one :extension
-- has_one :mimetype
-- has_one :directory

 Directory - linked list of path elements
-- id: Int primary_key
+- id: <key> primary_key
-- parent: Int
+- parent: <key>
 - name: String

 Mimetype